 As part of a continuing series on Spring 2019 semester courses that relate to innovation and business, this post spotlights Nonprofit Organizational Effectiveness II.

-Professors Josephine Bathke and Paul Thelen will be picking up where they left off with their Fall 2017 Nonprofit Organizational Effectiveness I course (“NOE”), expanding students’ understanding of the operation and role of nonprofit organizations in the community.
+Professors Josephine Bathke and Paul Thelen will be picking up where they left off with their Nonprofit Organizational Effectiveness I course (“NOE”), expanding students’ understanding of the operation and role of nonprofit organizations in the community.

 Whereas NOE I focused on internal operations and the role of nonprofits in building and enhancing local communities, NOE II will build on that foundation and expand the focus to the external operations of nonprofits.